 Tip: If you’re looking for additional knobs and faders, consider the SL|Mixface DAW controller.
 While it integrates seamlessly with SL keyboards, you can also use it independently with a DAW—once again, excellent hardware at a budget-friendly price.

-If you don’t need an abundance of knobs and faders and can do without a full 88-key range, the Studiologic SL73 Studio is an excellent piano controller in a compact 73-key format—available for well under €400.
-Highly recommended.
+If you don’t need an abundance of knobs and faders and can do without the full 88-key range, the Studiologic SL73 Studio is an excellent piano controller in a compact 73-key format.
+With a price tag of well under $500 (£400/€400), it comes highly recommended.

 Release date: May 2018